Intrauterine insemination (IUI) is a fertility treatment that involves directly inserting sperm into a woman's womb.

 For a woman to have IUI, her fallopian tubes (the tubes connecting the ovaries to the womb) must be open and healthy.

-You and your partner won't usually be offered IUI if you have:
+You and your partner will not usually be offered IUI if you have:

 - unexplained infertility